 Health Care Institutions:

-In Kerala modern medical services are offered by the Directorate of Health Services (DHS) and the concerned education sector is dealt by the Directorate of Medical Education (DME).
+In Kerala modern medical services are offered by the Directorate of Health Services (DHS) and the education sector concerned is dealt with by the Directorate of Medical Education (DME).

 Health Care Institutions under DHS:

-At present there are 1,288 health institutions with 38525 beds, 6537 doctors, 14377 nursing staff and 7305 paramedical staff under Health Services Department consisting of 849 PHC/FHCs, 226 CHCs/Block FHCs, 87 taluk headquarters hospitals, 18 District hospitals, 18 general hospitals, 3 mental health hospitals, 10 women and children hospitals, 3 leprosy hospitals, 14 TB hospitals, 2 other speciality hospitals and 58 other hospitals.
+At present there are 1,288 health institutions with 38525 beds, 6545 doctors, 14378 nursing staff and 7312 paramedical staff under Health Services Department consisting of 849 PHC/FHCs, 226 CHCs/Block FHCs, 88 taluk headquarters hospitals, 18 District hospitals, 18 general hospitals, 3 mental health hospitals, 10 women and children hospitals, 3 leprosy hospitals, 14 TB hospitals, 2 other speciality hospitals and 57 other hospitals.
 PHCs/ FHCs are institutions providing comprehensive primary care services including preventive care and curative care.
 CHCs/ Block FHCs and taluk level institutions form the basic secondary care institutions.
-District hospitals, general hospitals and maternity hospitals provide speciality services and some super speciality services.
-Category-wise major medical institutions and beds in Kerala, details of IP and OP cases, major and minor surgeries conducted DHS during 2022-23 and 2023-24 and medical and paramedical personnel under DHS are given here.
-Table 1, Table 2, Table 3.
+District hospitals, general hospitals and maternity hospitals provide specialty services and some super specialty services.
+Category-wise major medical institutions and beds in Kerala, details of IP and OP cases, major and minor surgeries conducted DHS during 2023-24 and 2024-25 and medical and paramedical personnel under DHS are given Table 1, Table 2, Table 3

 District-wise Distribution of Hospital Beds in Kerala:

-District wise distribution of hospital beds in Kerala is given in Figure 6.2.1 Thiruvananthapuram and Ernakulam districts have higher number of beds as compared to other districts while Kasaragod, Idukki and Wayanad districts have lesser number of beds.
-The bed population ratio in Kerala is 1:604 and it is 1:668 for modern medicine alone.
+District-wise distribution of hospital beds in Kerala is given below.
+Thiruvananthapuram and Ernakulam districts have a higher number of beds as compared to other districts while Kasaragod, Idukki and Wayanad districts have a lesser number of beds.
+The bed population ratio in Kerala is 1:602 and it is 1:666 for modern medicine alone.
 The average doctor bed ratio in Kerala is 1:4 and it is 1:5 for modern medicine alone.
-Doctor population ratio in Kerala is 1:2630.
-Population here is estimated for the year 2021.
-These figures are reflecting the status of government sector only and the figures will be much better if private sector is also considered.
+The doctor-population ratio in Kerala is 1:2592.
+The population here is estimated for the year 2021.
+These figures reflect the status of the Government sector only and the figures will be much better if the private sector is also considered.

 District-wise Distribution of Hospital Beds in Kerala